-For booking inquiries please email Liujunyi22@gmail.com or call/text 412-251-7219.
-Please include your name, which part of Pittsburgh you’re located, and brand of the piano to be tuned.
+You may also call or text 412-251-7219.
+Please include your name, which part of Pittsburgh you’re located, and a brief description of your piano.

 Testimonials from Google reviews: